 Linguistics students have the opportunity to practice and expand their subject knowledge in a variety of ways.

 You can consider work as a Teaching Assistant, think of volunteering at a local hospital (work with patients with communication impairment) or at the Queen’s International Centre as part of an English Conversation group.

 The Linguistics Research Group exists to bring together researchers at Queen’s working on topics relating to language.
 We aim to create an inclusive environment for discussion, and welcome anyone who is interested in language-related research to attend, including undergraduate and graduate students.
 Topics are determined by the current interests of attendees, and include round-table discussions of recent papers or current topics in linguistics and language research, as well as presentations of current work.

 LING 100 Teaching Assistantships

-Different research assistantship opportunities wait for Linguistics students every year.
-Look for Work and Study or SWEP positions in the Departments of Psychology, Philosophy or in Strathy Language Unit.
+Different research assistantship opportunities are available for Linguistics students every year.
+Look for Work-Study or SWEP positions in the Departments of Psychology, Philosophy or in Strathy Language Unit.

 Network with professors and peers in your courses for the best opportunities!

 There are many undergraduate student conferences for Linguistics students.